 The Emergency Notification System allows you to provide up to three cell phone numbers, three voice-only (landline) phone numbers, and up two alternate email addresses.
 By default, your Norwich University email account will be one of those email addresses.
 You can then add two additional email address you use frequently (for example: Hotmail or Gmail), a cell phone number where you receive text messages, and other telephone numbers (examples: your cell phone, your dorm room or apartment, your parents' home) you would like to receive the emergency voice message.
 All phone numbers must be U.S.-based.
 We encourage you to add as many points of contact as possible, as it will increase the likelihood of being promptly notified in an emergency situation.

 Why should I sign up for more than one way to get an emergency message?

 An emergency can happen at any time and while you are in any place.
 Having more than one way for Norwich University to contact you helps ensure that you will get the necessary notification and information as quickly as possible.

 What will show up on my caller ID or in my email account when I am contacted by the Emergency Notification System?

-When the Emergency Notification System is activated, you will recieve a auotmated phone call that will contact you with a voice message.
+When the Emergency Notification System is activated, you will receive an automated phone call that will leave a voice message.
 We recommend that you pre-program this number into your phone as "Norwich Alert" so that you will know when you are being contacted by the Emergency Notification System.
 Email message alerts are also sent out.
 We recommend you add this address to the "Safe" address list for your external email account.
 When you receive a text message the sender's ID varies based on your individual carrier.

 Can I sign up to receive (SMS) text messages on more than one cell phone?